Vicki Abadesco | Founder & Director of Infinite Possibilities

 Soul Shoppe is the coming together of two worlds — healing and marketing.
 “My skills are aligned and purposed to support my beliefs and what feels like an urgent need to create more empathy and compassion in a world that glorifies the opposite.”

 Mark Zoidis | Chief Financial Officer

-Since leaving Progressive, Mr. Zoidis has managed an independent advisory business and worked with private equity and strategic planning with socially progressive and ecologically oriented companies.
+Since leaving Progressive, Mark has managed an independent advisory business and worked with private equity and strategic planning with socially progressive and ecologically oriented companies.
 Mark has a B.A. in Economics from Haverford College and has studied at the Wharton School and Harvard University.

 Randy Fortes | Big-Hearted Facilitator

-Becoming a child care provider right after high school, Randy has been on a conquest for further growing development in youth ever since.
+Randy became a childcare provider right after high school, and has been on a conquest to further youth development ever since.
 After graduating, his path led him back to an elementary school in his hometown of Livermore, CA where he rediscovered the spirit of adolescence.
 Becoming “Mr. Randy” sometimes meant being the only male role on staff for the students.
 All the while, Randy stayed true to his roots and continues to writing poems, singing, rapping, and break-dancing.